anthfuller/F7-LAS/README.md

 Contributions welcome: scenarios, profiles, policies, controls, or code.
 Please open an issue first for significant changes.

-10. License
+## 10. License

-This project is licensed under the terms in LICENSE.
+This project is licensed under the terms specified in [`LICENSE`](./LICENSE).

 © 2025 Anthony L. Fuller.
 All rights reserved.

-This work is developed independently and is not affiliated with, endorsed by, or associated with Microsoft or any other employer.
+This work is created independently by the author and is not affiliated with, endorsed by, or associated with Microsoft or any other employer.
+All opinions, models, and materials represent the author's personal work.